 Put peanut butter rice crispy treats in the freezer for at least 30 minutes to set.

-Take rice krispie treats out of the freezer to cut and enjoy!
+Take the Healthy Peanut Butter Rice Krispie Treats out of the freezer to cut and enjoy!

 Note: allow rice crispy to sit at room temp for ~10-15 minutes before cutting may help prevent cracking chocolate layer while cutting.